Usage

 Themes

-When using a plot generator object, it is possible to specify one of three output themes:
+When using a plot generator object, it is possible to specify one of three color themes:

 • light theme (default) creates plots with a white background and a black foreground color